 Step 3: Cut two pieces of fabric 2” x 2”, and cut one piece of cotton quilt batting 2” x 2”.
 Set one of the fabric pieces aside for the moment; this will be used for the back.

-Step 4: Now we’ll quilt the pieces together – It is only necessary to quilt through one layer of fabric and the quilt batting.
+Step 4: Now we’ll quilt the pieces together.
+It is only necessary to quilt through one layer of fabric and the quilt batting.
 The quilting can be done either by hand or machine.
-As these pieces are small, not much stitching is necessary, so the quilting process should go very fast.
+As these pieces are small and not much stitching is necessary, so the quilting process should go very fast.

 Step 7: Next, gently pull the backside fabric away from the quilted construction.
 With a sharp scissors, clip a small slit in the backside fabric, then pull the inside quilted fabric through the slit.

 Step 8: Once the quilted fabric is pulled to the outside, gently press the outer edges flat.
 Hand stitch the backside slit closed, or use fabric glue to seal the edges shut.
 A small piece of fusible web could also be used to close the slit.